 To help you prepare, the U.S. Department of State maintains a current list of travel advisories, rated from Level 1 to Level 4:

 - Level 2: Exercise increased caution

-The Department of State issues travel warnings for many reasons.
+The Department of State issues upper level travel advisories for many reasons.
 Some are natural and temporary, like medical epidemics or natural disasters.
 Others are not.
 These warnings inform travelers about countries in which terrorism, political corruption, kidnapping, and violence pose serious threats.
 Take them seriously.
 They consider a country’s historical, political, and cultural context, so they are often more complicated than they seem.
 These issues affect the safety and well-being of everyone, locals included, even if they target specific groups.

 The U.S. foreign policy record is nowhere near squeaky clean.
 Some of the government’s decisions have strained our relations with other governments.
 Their people may distrust or resent the United States—and its citizens by extension.
 Therefore, because of a general anti-American sentiment, U.S. travelers are sometimes the targets of crime.
 This violence is particularly scary because it is not personal, so preventing it is difficult.
 The Department of State identifies the countries that have repeatedly hosted this kind of terrorism.
 Avoid them as best you can.

 Despite efforts to blend in, students of color will attract attention—often unwanted—in certain countries.
 Depending on the demographics of your host country, locals may regard your physical appearance as a novelty.
 They may touch your hair, stare at you, or ask you pointed questions.
 Other parts of the world are outright prejudiced against certain groups, usually nonwhite.
 These experiences are frustrating at best, threatening or dangerous at worst.
 Of course, racial prejudice happens everywhere, including on U.S. soil, but some countries may have much higher rates of unprovoked racial insults, harassment, and attacks than others.